 At the conclusion of each lecture, ask students to type a 140-character or less summary of what they have learned and perhaps pose any questions to be considered in the next class.

-Twitter’s classroom capabilities are limited only by an educator’s imagination.
-Though many believe its limitations prevent valuable applications to an academic setting, teachers in the know realize the microblog’s potential to establish a nurturing classroom for students of all ages.
+Using Twitter in the classroom is limited only by an educator’s imagination.
+Though many believe its limitations prevent valuable applications to an academic setting, teachers in the know have learned that using Twitter in education can establish a nurturing classroom for students of all ages.

-How do you use twitter in the classroom?
+Do you know how to use twitter in the classroom?
 Share in the comments section!

 Article republished with permission from author.
 See original article at Samantha Miller's blog.